|

 -- The Joe-Clayton and symmetrised Joe-Clayton copula density functions can be

 found here (PDF).
-Matlab functions
+Matlab

-for these can be found here (ZIP).
+functions for these can be found here (ZIP).

 Impacts of Trades in an

-Error-Correction Model of Quote Prices, with Robert F. Engle, 2004, Journal of Financial Markets, 7(1),
+Error-Correction Model of Quote Prices, with Robert F. Engle,

 Paper (PDF), Abstract